szchelkowski/RockPaperScissors/README.md

 # RockPaperScissors
-Rock-Paper-Scissors done as part of The Odin Project
+Rock-Paper-Scissors game done as part of The Odin Project